 - I find the September school holidays strange – I think it’s because in the UK September was when the new school year began and I instantly felt Christmassy when the schools went back.
 Here, we still have a term left of school and rather than feeling like a new beginning, it feels a bit like we’re limping towards the end of a long year!

-- Springtime is a time of year when the magpies swoop in Australia.
+- Springtime is a time of year when the magpies swoop in Australia (do research in your local area as to when this takes place for you so you’re prepared).
 If you don’t know about this, Google it and watch some videos.
 Magpies swoop at people as they’re walking or cycling past where they’re nesting and it can be a really scary (and dangerous) experience.
 They actually swoop from around August to November.
 Don’t underestimate this, I’ve seen my kids swooped before and it was a really scary experience (they don’t go any easier on adults either so don’t assume you’ll be safe from it – they attack anyone and everyone!).
+You will often see cyclists in Australia wearing spikes on their helmets as a deterrent method (we really wondered what they were for when we first moved here!)

 Things to do in spring in Australia